 (1) For purposes of this discussion, we are defining operational working capital as accounts receivable, net and inventories.

 Our growth in inventory balances over time does not have as direct a relationship to our monthly sales patterns as does our growth in accounts receivable.
 This is impacted by other aspects of our business.
 For example, the dramatic economic slowdown in late 2008 and early 2009 caused our inventory to spike.
 This occurred because the lead time for inventory procurement is typically longer than the visibility we have into future monthly sales patterns.
-Over the last decade, we increased our relative inventory levels due to the following: (1) new store openings, (2) expanded stocking breadth at distribution centers (for example, our master stocking hub in Indianapolis expanded its product breadth over six fold from 2005 to 2011), (3) expanded direct sourcing, (4) expanded Fastenal brands (private label), (5) expanded industrial vending solutions, (6) national accounts growth, (7) international growth, and (8) expanded stocking breadth at individual stores.
-While all of these items impacted both 2015 and 2014, items (3) through (8) had the greatest impact.
+Over the last decade, we increased our relative inventory levels due to the following: (1) new store openings, (2) expanded stocking breadth at distribution centers (for example, our master stocking hub in Indianapolis expanded its product breadth over six fold from 2005 to 2011), (3) expanded direct sourcing, (4) expanded Fastenal brands, (5) expanded industrial vending solutions, (6) national accounts and Onsite growth, (7) international growth, and (8) expanded stocking breadth at individual stores related to our CSP initiatives.
+Throughout 2016, the most significant contributors to the increase in inventories were the impact of infusing incremental inventory into our network beginning at the end of 2015 as part of our CSP 16 initiative, the relative growth of international sales, the growth of our Onsite business, and opportunistic product purchases at year-end.
+These opportunistic buys were the primary reason for the increase in the value of inventory in the fourth quarter of 2016.
+Absent those, growth in inventories would have moderated substantially from earlier in the year, reflecting the stabilizing of CSP 16 inventories.

 CONFERENCE CALL TO DISCUSS ANNUAL AND QUARTERLY EARNINGS